battle-tactics-strategies

 Messages were often encrypted or encoded in multiple layers.
 A quipu might contain a surface message that, when interpreted correctly, revealed a second, more sensitive instruction.
 Spoken messages were sometimes delivered in coded language or in Quechua verse, which was harder for non-speakers to intercept and understand.

 Chasquis were also trained to recognize and avoid ambushes.
 They varied their running patterns, used alternative routes when necessary, and carried multiple copies of important quipus to ensure redundancy.
 If a chasqui failed to arrive at a relay station, a backup runner would be dispatched to investigate and continue the message.
+This built-in redundancy meant that the communication network could survive the loss of individual runners or even entire stations.

 The Chasquis in Inca Society and Religion